Droid Razr

 The Verizon Droid Razr (GSM/UMTS version: Motorola Razr; both versions styled RAZR) is an Android-based, 4G LTE-capable smartphone designed by Motorola that launched on Verizon Wireless on November 11, 2011.
 It was announced on October 18, 2011 in New York City.

 At launch, the Razr was the thinnest smartphone in the world at only 7.1 mm thick on most of the device (it does, however, have a "bump" on top that is approximately 11.1 mm thick.) and includes a 4.3 in super active-matrix organic light emitting diode (AMOLED) advanced PenTile display, covered in a Gorilla glass screen and a Kevlar back plate.
 It is powered by an OMAP 4430 SoC with dual 1.2 GHz ARM Cortex-A9 processor cores.
 Its 8-megapixel rear-facing camera can record 1080p HD videos.
 It comes with 1 GB of RAM and runs Android version 4.1.2.
 The Razr Maxx is a variant with a higher capacity battery at 3300 mAh an 85% increase in capacity over the 1780 mAh battery in the original RAZR.
 Due to the battery's larger physical size, the Razr Maxx's overall thickness is larger, at 8.99 mm.

 The Razr's successor, the Droid Razr HD, was announced on 5 September 2012.

 Availability

 The phone was launched in the United States on November 11, 2011, at 11:11 am.

 The GSM/UMTS version was launched in India on 21 November 2011 at an MRP of ₹35,000.
 Motorola also stated a best buy price in selected retail stores of ₹33,990 for Razr XT910.

 In Australia, Motorola launched it with the network operator Optus in Sydney, on 27 October 2011, though not the 4G LTE variant.

 In Europe it was launched first in Bulgaria, debuting on December 12, 2011 from VIVACOM.

+Japanese models

+The IS12M was released on March 1, 2012, following its announcement on January 16, 2012.
+It is part of the IS series from KDDI and Okinawa Cellular Telephone, operating under the au brand, and supports CDMA 1X WIN.
+Its manufacturing model number is MOI12, and its manufacturer model number is XT909.